Gokayama / 五箇山 (Toyama)

 • Beautiful Places

-Light-up events are held several times a year on particular dates at Ainokura and Suganuma.
-The gassho-style buildings are beautifully illuminated, a rare and unique sight.
-In winter, the entire area is covered with snow, creating a vista of fantastic light in a silvery-white world.
-You’ll want to stay and enjoy the beautiful scenery forever!
-Illumination dates are limited, so you should check the latest information before visiting.
+Illuminated events are held several times a year on designated dates at Ainokura Village and Suganuma Village.
+The Gassho-style houses are beautifully illuminated, which is a rare and unique sight.
+In winter, when the entire area is covered with snow, creating a vista of fantastic light in a silvery-white world.
+Stay and enjoy the beautiful scenery which will remain in your memory forever!
+Illumination dates are limited, so check the latest information before visiting these World Heritage Sites.

 • Onsen

-Visitors can also enjoy bathing in hot springs near the gassho-style villages.
-Kuroba Onsen facing the dam lake is open for day-visitor bathing, where you can see the majestic mountains changing their appearance from season to season, the beautiful scenery reflected on the surface of the lake.
-Gokayama Onsen also offers overnight stays, and you can soak in the hot springs and relax after a long journey, afterward enjoying meals unique to the area deep in the mountains, filled with wild vegetables and fresh river fish.
+Enjoy bathing in onsen [hot springs] near the Gassho-style Villages while at Gokayama.
+Kuroba Onsen facing the dam lake is open for day-visitor bathing.
+See the majestic mountains changing appearance from season to season, the beautiful scenery reflected on the surface of the lake.
+Gokayama Onsen [hot springs] also has accommodation facilities for overnight stays, so soak in the onsen [hot springs] and relax after a long journey.
+Afterward, enjoy the meals unique to the area deep in the mountains, filled with wild vegetables and fresh fish from the river.

 Information